Gurenax/sfdx-react-plugin/assets/docs/BLOG.md

 ## Salesforce DX
 - Salesforce DX is a Command Line Interface tool based on the Node.js Open CLI Framework (OCLIF) built by Heroku.
-- To extend the features of the CLI tool, we are given the capability to create custom plugins which are Salesforce DX plugins.
+- To extend the features of the CLI tool, we are given the capability to create custom plugins (Salesforce DX plugins).

 ### Salesforce DX Plugins
 - There are several use cases in which we can use Salesforce DX plugins: